asantos00/website/content/blog/second-adventure-in-deno-land.md

 - Official VSCode extension
 - Documentation generator
 - Stricter permissions
-- Running deno code in the browser
+- Running _deno_ code in the browser
-- Tests
+- Testing

-Again, if you want to follow the code, [here you have it]().
+Again, if you want to follow the code, [here you have it](https://github.com/asantos00/deno-twitter-popular).

 ## Lock files